 The Charles E. and Geneva S. Scott Scottish Rite Communication Disorders Clinic was established in September 1968 as a training facility for students.
 The Clinic, a non-profit organization, is a unit in the Department of Communication Sciences and Disorders in the Beaver College of Health Sciences at Appalachian State University.

-The Department of Communication Sciences and Disorders is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
+The Department of Rehabilitation Sciences is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
 The professional staff includes Audiologists and Speech-Language Pathologists who are licensed by the state of North Carolina and certified by ASHA.